Best high interest rate savings accounts in Australia

 What is a high interest savings account?

-In Australia, financial institutions such as banks, credit unions and other deposit-taking institutions (DPIs) generally offer a transaction account or savings account, or a combination of the two.
+In Australia, financial institutions such as banks, credit unions and other deposit-taking institutions (DPIs) generally offer a transaction or savings account, or a combination of the two.

 Savings accounts are designed to earn you interest while limiting withdrawals, and, unlike a transaction account, usually don’t allow for cash withdrawals or direct spending through the account.
+A high interest savings account, as the name suggests, comes with a high interest rate, which means you can potentially earn more money through interest payments on your savings.

 How do high interest savings accounts work?